 Part of being an adolescent is finding your place in social networks.
 Your peers become incredibly important and there is less focus on parents and significant adults.
 As a result, impressing and belonging become very important.
 Traditionally boys have achieved this pecking order with physical strength and humour.
 Girls use their communication and interpersonal skills.

 Girls learn from a very young age that when you create exclusion you create inclusion.
 And if you can knock someone else off balance emotionally, it defines you as balanced.
-It is an interesting, if not disturbing, phenomena to watch in a school yard.
+It is an interesting, if not disturbing, phenomenon to watch in a schoolyard.
 From the cliques of socially elite ‘it’ girls to the mixed mob of outsiders, there is a power dynamic constantly at play.
 None of this has anything to do with friendship.
 Hence the creation of the term ‘frenemies’.

 Another feature of this form of aggression is that most kids get a turn.
 You can be in the inner circle one day and then for no apparent reason, on the outer the next.
 Groups also work in formation with one another.
 If a child has been frozen out of one social group, they are unlikely to be accepted by another.
 It’s like watching a sick game of pinball with a confused hurt child being bounced from one group to another, deflected at every turn until it is their turn to be re-embraced by the ‘friendship group’.

 This is not to say that girls don’t have genuine friendships, they do.
 Some kids are lucky enough and emotionally literate enough to enjoy relationships with genuine understanding, and empathy.
 They support one another and spend time sharing common interests.
-In my experience these kids are usually involved in a lot of sport, have varied interests and are exposed to a lot of different people of varying ages.
-The focus is on participating and being involved.
+In my experience, these kids are usually involved in their communities, have varied interests, and are exposed to a lot of different people of varying ages.
+Their focus is on participating and being involved.
 However, even these kids come face to face with relational aggression from time to time.

 Making girls feel personally responsible is about the most effective technique that is used in schools.
 If the girls can sit with a psychologist or suitably equipped adult, as a group, and discuss what is happening and how it is making each person feel there is a chance that it can be resolved.
 If not the cycle just keeps on going.

 It isn’t all hopeless.
-This is learned behaviour and learned behaviour can often be unlearned.
-But there are commitments that need to be made by adults.
+This is learnt behaviour and learned behaviour can often be unlearned.
+But there are commitments that need to be made by parents.
 We need to:

 - Distracters – It is important that kids be able to recognise when a mean moment is coming and distract participants away from it.
 It’s a skill that adults eventually learn themselves, but if kids are given instruction on how to do this it can be learnt more quickly.

-- Please….
-Never say, “That’s just girls”, or “boys will be boys” for that matter.
+Don’t say, “boys will be boys” for that matter.
 We can be better than that.
 Or at least we can try.